ThomasRoca/Lecture-Columbia-Science-Po-2017/README.md

 ### 1. Introduction: Open culture and data-driven policy making
 From accountability to efficiency ?
 - The open movement
-- Towards more accountable States: from data hacktivism to open government
+- Towards more accountable States
 - More efficient administration ?
 - What about Development Assistance ?
+- Towards new data partenerships with in the private sector?

 ### 2. Data, the raw material of the digital revolution:
 - "Traditional" sources of data: